 Marvel’s Spider-Man 2 – 2023

-We don’t have a huge amount of information to go on in regards to Marvel’s Spider-Man 2, other than that it’s the highly anticipated follow-up to the 2020 hit Marvel’s Spider-Man: Miles Morales.
-Oh, and that it’s been made abundantly clear that it will be a PS5 exclusive.
+We don’t have a considerable amount of information to go on in regards to Marvel’s Spider-Man 2, other than it’s the highly anticipated follow-up to the 2020 hit Marvel’s Spider-Man: Miles Morales.
+Oh, and it’s been made abundantly clear that it will be a PS5 exclusive.

 Star Wars: Knights of the Old Republic (remake) – TBA

 The original Star Wars: Knights of the Old Republic is perhaps the most acclaimed Star Wars video game of all time.
 Combing the rich storytelling of classic Bioware RPGs with George Lucas’s profound world lore is a match made in… a galaxy far, far away.

 Currently, it appears the game will be a PS5 exclusive, as the trailer proudly proclaims that it is being ‘remade for PS5’.
 Although my money is on it coming to PC after an initial period of exclusivity, as Star Wars fans would almost certainly riot if it doesn’t.

 Marvel’s Wolverine is still in the early stages of development but considering that Insomniac Games are at the helm, it’s fair to say the game is already getting some serious hype.
 That said, the question on the tip of everyone’s tongues appears to be ‘is the Wolverine game a PS5 exclusive?‘; to which the answer is reportedly ‘yes‘.